The Sheward Partnership Philadelphia Office Fitout – Path to Sustainability Certification Highlights

 CONSTRUCTION

-Transitioning into the construction process, we worked with our contractor and their sub contractors to manage construction pollution by implementing an Indoor Air Quality (IAQ) Management Plan.
-The plan referenced the SMACNA IAQ Guidelines for Occupied Buildings Under Construction and outlined procedures critical to indoor air quality and protect HVAC equipment, address source control and pathway interruption, in addition to daily housekeeping.
+Transitioning into the construction process, we worked with the General Contractor and their subcontractors to manage construction pollution by implementing an Indoor Air Quality (IAQ) Management Plan.
+The plan referenced the SMACNA IAQ Guidelines for Occupied Buildings Under Construction and outlined procedures critical to indoor air quality, such as: protect HVAC equipment, address source control, pathway interruption, and daily housekeeping.
 Duct openings arrived on-site sealed and remained so until installation.
-Temporary filtration media was placed inside all units and at return air openings and replaced prior to occupancy.
-Dust barriers and mats were placed at all entries/exits to the Project Site.
-Additionally, all absorptive materials were stored covered and raised off of the floor and site swept clean every night.
-While this plan set the Team up for success for occupancy, it also assisted in improving the indoor air quality for the construction crew- important in an existing building without operable windows.
+Temporary filtration media was placed inside all units and replaced prior to occupancy.
+Dust barriers and mats were placed at all entries and exits to the Project Site.
+Additionally, absorptive materials were stored covered and raised off of the floor in dry locations.
+The site was swept clean every night.
+This plan set-up the team for improved indoor air quality during occupancy and it improved the indoor air quality for the construction crew on-site, an often overlooked stakeholder in the construction process.

 POST-CONSTRUCTION

-For occupancy, we installed indoor air quality monitors in strategic locations throughout the suite.
-These sensors provide ongoing data regarding particulate matter (PM2.5 and PM10), organic gases, and total volatile organic compounds (TVOCs).
-The screen allows all occupants to see real-time data including an overall indoor air quality score for the space.
-Through the online dashboard, we are also able to view historic data between all sensors and collate the information.
+We installed indoor air quality monitors in strategic locations throughout the suite.
+These sensors provide ongoing data regarding particulate matter (PM2.5), total volatile organic compounds (TVOCs), and other indoor criteria.
+The display screen provides real-time data including an overall indoor air quality score for the space.
+Through the online dashboard, we are able to view historic data between all sensors and collate the information.

 ACOUSTIC ENVIRONMENT